 As reported by Marine Megafauna Foundation, a new study suggests that manta rays move their cephalic lobes not just for feeding, but also to sense the local environment and for social communication.

 The research, conducted by scientists from Marine Megafauna Foundation, Macquarie University, the University of Cape Town, and the University of Papua, offers “new and detailed” insights into how manta rays interact with one another in the wild.
 The team’s previous research concluded that manta rays are able to recognise other individuals that they enjoy socialising with.
-Understanding of how these individuals interact and communicate information with one another could be an important step in gaining additional knowledge about their ecology and behavior.
+Understanding of how these individuals interact and communicate information with one another could be an important step in gaining additional knowledge about their ecology and behaviour.

 Published in Behavioral Ecology and Sociobiology, the study observed gatherings of manta rays at cleaning stations in Raja Ampat, West Papua.
 Researchers recorded all cephalic lobe movements made by the manta rays, including the movements’ timing in relation to their context.